bigboomdesign/big-boom-directory/README.md

 ---

+### ````bbd_term_description_wrap````

+This filter is similar to the `bbd_pt_description_wrap`, except it applies to term archive pages instead of post type archive pages.
+See above for examples, as it works just the same if you substitute `term` for `pt`.

+Unlike the descriptions for post type archives, term archive descriptions are something that many themes already utilize.
+For this reason, we do not place term descriptions on term archive pages by default.
+You must check the `Show term descriptions on term archive pages` checkbox when creating or editing your taxonomy on the backend.

+---

 ### ````bbd_search_widget_query_args````

 Alters the arguments for the WP_Query instance used to get the search results when using the Search Widget